 As we have seen in this chapter, a balanced three-phase power system has three lines connecting each source with each load, one for each of the phases in the power system.
-The three phases are all similar, with voltages and currents equal in amplitude and shifted in phase from each other by 120° .
+The three phases are all similar, with voltages and currents equal in amplitude and shifted in phase from each other by $120^{\circ}$ .
 Because the three phases are all basically the same, it is customary to sketch power systems in a simple form with a single line representing all three phases of the real power system.
-These one-line diagrams provide a compact way to represent the interconnections of a power system, such as generators, transformers, transmission lines, and loads with the transmission lines represented by a single line.
+These one-line diagrams provide a compact way to represent the interconnections of a power system.
+One-line diagrams typically include all of the major components of a power system, such as generators, transformers, transmission lines, and loads with the transmission lines represented by a single line.
 The voltages and types of connections of each generator and load are usually shown on the diagram.
 A simple power system is shown in Figure A-17, together with the corresponding one-line diagram.